TheDuriel/TheDuriel.github.io-contents/TheTemplate/Application Settings.md

 1. Create a new script and save it in `res://Conent/AppSettings/`
 2. Extend AppSetting
-3. Copy the commented out code at the end of AppSetting
-4. Override the methods as indicated
-5. Implement defaults as indicated
+3. Implement the abstract functions as indicated

 ### Example Setting
 ```gdscript